All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.

 You are an adult and you need to take control of your life, as an adult.

-Drop the blame and excuses
+Drop the excuses

 Are your parents really the reason for your lack of success or are you simply too scared to try something new in case you fail?
-Is it your own fears and not your parents that are holding you back?

-Fear is a normal human emotion.
-We all feel it.
-We all have to deal with it.
 How you deal with fear will be a defining aspect of your life.
 Smashing through fear and moving forward can change the trajectory of your future.
-Fear can actually be a great motivator, if used correctly.
+Fear can actually be a great motivator if used correctly.

 Do you secretly hold onto the baggage with your parents, so that you have someone to blame if things don’t work out?
 Does it give you an excuse for not trying in the first place?
-Are you using your parents as an excuse to stay in your comfort zone?
-Comfort zones are comfortable but ultimately boring.
-Give yourself more excitement and challenge.

 Drop the labels

 Often when we say or think something enough, it begins to take shape in our heads.
 It takes on a life of its own.
-If our parents repeatedly said negative things to us growing up, labels can seriously stick.
-Not to mention hurt.
-Without realising, we have labelled ourselves.

 Shifting these labels can take a lot of work.
 Nothing strips away a label like growth and change.
-Positive, proactive change and a lot of self love and acceptance.
+Positive, proactive change and a lot of self-love and acceptance.

 Avoid the victim trap